iWinston/typeorm-plus/docs/select-query-builder.md

     .getSql();
 ```

-For debugging purposes you can use `printSql` method:
+For debugging purposes you can use `printSql`:

 ```typescript
 const users = await createQueryBuilder("user")